Early Admission Pre-Nursing Communication Timeline

 Admissions packet and orientation communications

-• Mid-May: Students receive a pre-nursing Virtual Admissions Packet and registration survey via email.
+• Mid-May: Students receive a pre-nursing Virtual Admissions Packet (VAP) and registration survey via email.
+These two resources help students transition to Ohio State and help create the student’s first semester schedule.
 This initial communication will be sent to a student’s admissions address and Ohio State email accounts.
 All future communications will be sent to a student’s name.#@osu.edu email address.

-• June-July: Students receive information related to orientation and reminder of important checklist items related to the College of Nursing portion of orientation.
+• June-July: Students receive information related to university orientation and reminder of important checklist items related to the College of Nursing portion of orientation.
+Orientation includes both University wide and College specific information.
+The College of Nursing component will speak to the EA pathway, registration, and other program specific details.

-• July: Students attend orientation and learn about the pre-nursing year and the EA post-admission standards.
+• July: Students attend orientation and learn about the pre-nursing year and the EA progression requirements.
+During the pre-nursing orientation, students will have access to their autumn course schedule.

 Autumn semester - Nursing 1100